badgeteam/website.old/content/blog/bodgetheme2020/20200521_img_shortcode/index.md

 {{< img album="images" src="bodgeteam.jpg,mascot.png" colour="#ffffff" >}}

-A special case is where you want to show the entire content of the album.
+A special case is where you want to show the entire content of the album, _as specified in front matter_.

 {{< highlight html >}}
 {{</* img album="images" */>}}